Certora/Documentation/docs/cvl/statements.md

 ### 3. Modeling Reverts in Solidity Calls

 The default method of calling Solidity functions within CVL is to assume they do not revert.
-This behavior can be adjusted with the @withrevert modifier.
+This behavior can be adjusted with the `@withrevert` modifier.
-After every Solidity call, even if it is not marked with @withrevert, a builtin variable called lastReverted is updated according to whether the Solidity call reverted or not.
+After every Solidity call, even if it is not marked with `@withrevert`, a builtin variable called `lastReverted` is updated according to whether the Solidity call reverted or not.

-Note: For calls without @withrevert, lastReverted is automatically set to to false.
+Note: For calls without `@withrevert`, `lastReverted` is automatically set to to false.

 #### Syntax: